Get the facts

 - images depicting children engaging in both penetrative and non-penetrative sexual activity

-This definition applies to still images, videos and pseudo-photographs (an image which appears to be a photograph and that may have been created by a computer).
+This definition applies to still images, videos and pseudo-photographs (an image that appears to be a photograph and that may have been created by a computer).

-‘Indecent images of children’ is the legal term for these types of images.
-On this website we refer to them as ‘sexual images of children’.
-In addition, the term ‘sexual image’ is a collective term which comprises of sexual images, videos and pseudo-photographs of children.
+‘Indecent images of children’ is the legal term for these types of images, and this website will also refer to ‘sexual images of children’.